Title Loan Laws And Disclosures For Each State

 Wyoming

-Lending laws in Wyoming dictate that loans secured by a vehicle title with a term of no more than 12 months must follow specific guidelines.
-One is that to offer title loans, the lender has to be licensed and bonded within the state.
+Lending laws in Wyoming require that loans secured by a vehicle title with a term of no more than 12 months adhere to specific guidelines.
+One requirement is that the lender must be licensed and bonded within the state to offer title loans.
 There is a limit of $30 or 20% per month on finance charges for the loan’s principal balance.
 Another regulation is that title loans can’t be repaid, refinanced, or consolidated using the proceeds from another short-term vehicle title loan or similar arrangement.

 How Car Title Loans Are Regulated

 Title loans are primarily regulated at the state level, and there are three broad categories that the above states might fall into.
-In some states, title loans aren’t allowed under any circumstances.
-In other states, title loans are legally permitted but might have restrictions.
-In the third category, there may be loopholes where you can get a title loan, but your lender may not be fully licensed or limited in how much you can borrow.
-This means the state bans title loans or has strict requirements, but a lender can structure these loans outside of the typical definition of a title loan.
+In a few states, title loans aren’t allowed under any circumstances.
+In other states, auto title loans are legally permitted but might have restrictions that govern the monthly payment, APR, and loan amount.
+In the third category, there may be loopholes where you can get a title loan, but your lender may not be fully licensed, or you’ll face limits when it comes to the loan amount and payoff terms.
+Often, these states ban most types of secured loans, but they may be able to structure a title loan so that it falls outside the legal definition of what’s regulated.

 If you’re in a state that outright bans title loans, you may have to find an alternative funding option.
-Call Premier Title Loans at 800-250-6279 to learn more about your state’s title loan lending options.
+Most states that outlaw title loans often have laws in place that also make it difficult to get an unsecured loan, but there are some exceptions.
+Contact Premier Title Loans at 800-250-6279 to learn more about lending options in your state.

 State title loan lending disclosures and regulations.